How common are grand unified theories?: Results

 This number depends sensitively on the arbitrary choices of $D_\mathrm{max}$ and $Q_\mathrm{max}$.
 We also find that if we do not restrict $\tilde{S}$, the base set is inflated by theories with a large number of semi-simple singlets or $SU(2)$ doublets for larger $D_{\rm max}$.
 Figs.~\ref{fig:ratioPlot} and~\ref{fig:QDS-dependence} show how the result depends on these arbitrary cuts.
-For all of $Q_\mathrm{max}$, $D_\mathrm{max}$ and $\tilde S$, there is a clear trend of falling unifiable fraction for more general definitions of \emph{SM-like}.
+For all of $Q_\mathrm{max}$, $D_\mathrm{max}$ and $\tilde S$, there is a clear trend of falling unifiable fraction for more inclusive definitions of SM-like.
 As can be seen in both panels of Fig.~\ref{fig:QDS-dependence}, more restrictive cuts lead to more conservative estimates, i.e.\ larger values of $r$.
-The most \emph{conservative result} is obtained when imposing the tightest restrictions that still include the SM, $D\leq 15, |Q|\leq 6, \tilde{S}\leq 2$:

-Instead of considering chiral, ie.\ not completely vector-like (VL), fermion representations, we can restrict the analysis to \emph{fully chiral} representations (without any singlets or VL particles).
-The resulting unifiable fraction $r$ is also shown in Fig.~\ref{fig:ratioPlot} and paints a different picture: At $D_\mathrm{max}\sim D_\mathrm{SM}$, almost all fully chiral anomaly-free fermion representations are unifiable, while for $D_\mathrm{max} = 20$, we find $r\sim 10^{-2}$, similar to the most conservative result for chiral theories.
-Note that the single-generation SM is the smallest unifiable, fully chiral fermion representation of the SM gauge algebra.
+\paragraph{Loosely SM-like} Next, we generalize the analysis to \emph{loosely SM-like} theories, i.e.\ representations of all reductive semi-simple $\times$ abelian gauge algebras with rank of the semi-simple algebra $\leq 3$, while keeping the requirements $|Q| \leq 10$ and $\tilde S \leq 4$.
+The corresponding unifiable fraction is shown in Fig.~\ref{fig:ratioPlot}, and the number of anomaly-free representations for each of the semi-simple algebras is shown in the right panel of Fig.~\ref{fig:numRep}.\footnote{Note that due to computational reasons we did not determine the number of anomaly-free representations in the base set of $SU(2)^2\times U(1)$ and $SU(2)^3\times U(1)$ beyond $D_{\rm max}=20$ and $D_{\rm max}=18$, respectively.
+For this reason the red curve is dashed in Fig.~\ref{fig:ratioPlot} for $D_{\rm max} > 18$.
+The dashed curve can be viewed as a conservative estimate for $r(D_{\rm max})$ with the real value, including all representations, being smaller.} We find that among completely chiral representations of SM-like gauge algebras with dimension and charges no larger than that of the SM,

+are unifiable (see also red curve in Fig.~\ref{fig:ratioPlot} for $|Q|\leq10$).
+In the case of $SU(3)\times U(1)$, we need to go to $D \geq 27$ to find the first completely chiral, unifiable representations (which unify into $SU(6)$ and $E_6$ representations).
+For the remaining rank-1 ($SU(2)\times U(1)$) and rank-2 gauge algebras $\{SO(5),SU(2)\times SU(2), SP(4), G_2\}\times U(1)$ we do not find any chiral, unifiable fermion representations with $D\leq 30$.
+The same is true for rank-3 algebras $\{SU(2)^3,SU(4), SP(6),SO(5)\times SU(2), SO(7)\}\times U(1)$, with the exception of the SM gauge algebra.
+This is partially due to the increasing dimension of the smallest representations of these algebras.
+At the same time the base set of completely chiral theories is still growing exponentially with $D$ since $U(1)$ charge assignments can be used to make sets of five or more fermions chiral~\cite{Batra:2005rh,Costa:2019zzy}.